 To complete the requirements for the program, students must:

-- Practicum I: Public Health Skills (EPID 886) is a mandatory practicum preparation course that students are required to complete in their first fall semester.
+- Practicum I: Public Health Skills Workshops (EPID 886) is a mandatory practicum preparation course that students are required to complete before the Practicum II Placement.
 This course provides students with skills that will benefit them in the classroom, practicum placement and in the working world upon graduation.

-- Practicum II: Practicum Placement (EPID 887): the practicum opportunity, offered in the Spring/Summer of year 1, will provide students with an opportunity to apply the knowledge, attitudes, and skills acquired from their coursework, in a supervised public health setting.
-This placement will all students to work as part of an interdisciplinary public health team in a substantive area that is of interest to them and of importance to the sponsoring public health organization.
+- Practicum II: Practicum Placement (EPID 887): the practicum opportunity, offered in the Spring/Summer of year 1, will provide students with an opportunity to apply the knowledge, attitudes, and skills acquired from their coursework in a supervised public health setting.
+Students work as part of an interdisciplinary public health team in a substantive area that is of interest to them and of importance to the sponsoring public health organization.

 - Complete the Human Research Ethics (CORE) online tutorial (SGS 804) and the Accessible Customer Service (AODA 800) online tutorial prior to beginning Practicum II.